azral1962/min-book/src/lib.typ

   show super: it => {
     let note-regex = regex("::[0-9-.]+::")

-    // Transform note markers in links to the actual notes:
+    // #note: Transform note markers in links to the actual notes:
     // - Targets the `#super("NUMBER ::LABEL::")` returned by `#note`
     // - After handled, turn them into `#link(<LABEL>)[#super("NUMBER")]`
     if it.body.text.ends-with(note-regex) {